The Leadership Challenge Model Summary

 From an analysis of the personal-best cases, Kouzes and Posner developed a model of leadership that consists of what they call the Five Practices of Exemplary Leadership®.

 Challenge the Process Leaders search for opportunities to change the status quo.
 They look for innovative ways to improve the organization.
 In doing so, they experiment and take risks.
-And because leaders know that risk taking involves mistakes and failures, they accept the inevitable disappointments as learning opportunities.
+And because leaders know that risk taking involves mistakes and failures, they accept the inevitable disappointments as learning opportunities and means to further improvements.

 Encourage the Heart Accomplishing extraordinary things in organizations is hard work.
 To keep hope and determination alive, leaders recognize contributions that individuals make.
 In every winning team, the members need to share in the rewards of their efforts, so leaders celebrate accomplishments.
 They make people feel like heroes.